How to Talk to Your Partner About Male Chastity

 Our culture is phallocentric in many ways, meaning that it focuses on men and their penises as symbols of power, especially when it comes to bodily autonomy and pleasure.
 A perfect example is how we discuss sex, by default, as PIV (penis in vagina).
 Because of this phallocentric world view, the concept of denying a man his penis, a body part that our very culture measures his worth by, is a major power move.
 What’s even more powerful, is that many men want to have it locked away.

 So how does one go from a fantasy or a fleeting thought to broaching such an atypical conversation with an intimate partner?
-How do you ask your partner to lock up your (or their) cock?
+How do you ask your partner to lock up your (or their) penis?

 Communication is (Lock and) Key